magento/devdocs/guides/v2.2/get-started/soap/soap-web-api-calls.md

 This way, you can have a strict contract between your application and the service provider.

-If you want an overview to all the available Web Services, just use the following url format to get a list of all SOAP Services:
+If you want an overview to all the available Web Services, use the following URL format to get a list of all SOAP Services:

 `http://<magento.host>/soap/all?wsdl_list=1`